 5. Kayay mira el sendero, 15,5x12,5x4 cm, Año 2005

-I work in the creation of sculptures, objects, installations, visual actions and I write about creativity, art pedagogy, reflections on contemporary art and
+installations, and visual performances.
+Additionally, I write about creativity, art pedagogy, contemporary art reflections, and poetry.

-My early relation with poetry and literature led me to experiment with my sculptural work as a kind of writing through the different materials, as you observe and touch the graphism between reliefs and textures of the sculptures or in gestural brushstrokes in painting.
+My early relationship with poetry and literature has inspired me to experiment with my sculptural work as a form of writing, utilizing various materials to create a unique graphism of reliefs and textures in my sculptures, or employing gestural brushstrokes in my paintings.

 Exhibition 2001 in Berlin

 'Religious Syncretism in the Caribbean and Brazil'

 Where different materials intervened in its realization.

 I worked in the workshop of a German ceramist in Berlin, who generously lent me his space to create a piece.
 Using pieces of stoneware and oxides, I intervened with an ancient door, and burned it at a high temperature in an oxidation atmosphere using an electric oven.